Jason Tindall: Bournemouth to appoint Eddie Howe's former No 2 as new manager

 Jason Tindall has been Eddie Howe's No 2 throughout his managerial career

-Bournemouth are expected to announce Jason Tindall as the club's new manager on Saturday, succeeding Eddie Howe.
+Bournemouth are expected to announce Jason Tindall as the club's new manager, succeeding Eddie Howe.

 Tindall was Howe's No 2 throughout his managerial reign in both spells at Bournemouth, and when Howe managed Burnley.